 The Doctoral Qualifying Examination (DQE) is intended to be both diagnostic and prognostic.
 The objectives are to evaluate the student’s a) breadth and depth of knowledge in the chosen area of specialization, and b) ability to apply basic engineering principles and analytical tools to address integrative questions in BME topics related to the chosen area of specialization.
 Students on probation are not eligible to take the DQE.

 Students entering the PhD program with a BS degree are encouraged to take the DQE at or before the completion of 30 graduate credits of didactic coursework.
 MSTP students and students entering the PhD program with an MS degree are encouraged to take the DQE at or before the completion of 15 graduate credits of didactic coursework.
-Given the time constraints to which MSTP students must adhere, they are strongly advised to take the DQE and advance to doctoral candidacy by the end of their first year in the BME PhD program.
+Given the time constraints to which MSTP students must adhere, they are strongly advised to take the DQE and advance to doctoral candidacy by the end of their second year in the BME PhD program.

 A. Dissertation Proposal